Membership

 Tracey Hammond

-14 hours a week
+17.6 hours a week

 Tuesdays & Thursdays

-Tracey is responsible for coordinating the charity’s volunteer delivered support services including its helpline (accessible by email and phone), peer-to-peer support and community meet-ups.
+Tracey is responsible for managing the charity’s volunteer delivered support services including its helpline (accessible by email and phone), peer-to-peer support and community meet-ups.
 She also works closely with the Charity Manager to ensure the patient voice is represented in cavernoma related research.

 Our Medical Advisors and Patrons